 The church of Stopham contains a long series of the family's monuments.
 "The church is partly in the early and partly in the decorated English style, with a square tower; the pavement is almost entirely composed of large slabs of Sussex marble, inlaid with brass figures and memorials of the Barttelot family, and in the windows are representations of some of the Barttelots and Stophams in stained glass, said to have been removed from the ball windows of the old manor-house."

 "The variants were numerous.
 It is quite evident that Bartlet or Bartlot was the popular nick, for this then favourite Apostolic name."
 For this reason, the Hundredorum Rolls of 1273 attempts to show the various spellings: Bartelot (without surname), Bedfordshire; Thomas Bartholot, Cambridgeshire; William Bartolot, Oxfordshire; Bartelot Govi, Huntingdonshire; Alan Bartelet, Cambridgeshire; and Richard Bartelot, Oxfordshire.

 To the north in Yorkshire, the Yorkshire Poll Tax Rolls of 1379 included: Thomas Bartlot; and Robertus Bartlot.

 Early History of the Barlett family

-Another 131 words (9 lines of text) covering the years 1069, 1944, 1566 and 1682 are included under the topic Early Barlett History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barlett research.
+Another 66 words (5 lines of text) covering the years 1069, 1944, 1566, 1662, 1682, 1471, 1557 and 1501 are included under the topic Early Barlett History in all our PDF Extended History products and printed products wherever possible.

 Barlett Spelling Variations